nicelocal/better_template/README.md

 ```
 . {
     better_template {
-        # Fallthrough is always enabled for multiple matching blocks
+        # Fallthrough to the next match block is always enabled for multiple matching blocks
+        # Fallthrough to the next plugin is always disabled if at least one block matches

         example.com { # Exact match
             192.168.1.1 [ TTL ]